CHILDREN’S MINISTRY & YOUTH MINISTRY

 Middle and High School Youth Group

 Both youth groups join the larger congregation for Sunday service and are invited to participate in various ways such as reading Scripture or serving communion.
-Our youth group is led by Caroline Kittle (she/her) and an excellent team of volunteers who have maintained an ongoing commitment and built strong relationships with our young people as they move from middle school to high school and beyond.
+Our youth group is led by Dave Nelson (he/him), El Costanzo (they/them), and an excellent team of volunteers who have maintained an ongoing commitment and built strong relationships with our young people as they move from middle school to high school and beyond.

 Middle School Youth Group

-The Middle School Youth Group will meet from 10:30–10:55am in the Youth Lounge and the classroom right next to the lounge led by Caroline Kittle and Pete Miller (he/him).
+The Middle School Youth Group meets from 10:30–10:55am in the Youth Lounge and is led by Dave Nelson (he/him) and El Costanzo (they/them).
 Our focus is primarily on building connections and wonder.
 We also seek to inspire a love for theology and justice in our young people.
 Our curriculum is developed to ensure that it is inclusive and builds empathy for stigmatized groups while rooting our young people in the biblical tradition.
 We use the Junior High Shine curriculum (along with the K-5 classes) among other materials.

 For the incoming 6th graders, the transition into being in service for the entire sermon is sometimes quite an adjustment.
 So, we’re offering our young people the opportunity to join the 5th grade class during the service.
 They are also welcome to assist as helpers in the Children’s Ministry classes.
-Please contact Caroline Kittle if you have any questions.
+Please contact the office if you have any questions.

 As an added bonus, we are considering letting our middle school aged young people “Lounge in the Lounge” during the service to hang out, play games, and build relationships with two adult volunteers once a month.
-If you think your middle schooler would enjoy this and/or if you would be willing to volunteer to be one of two supervisors, please contact Caroline Kittle.
+If you think your middle schooler would enjoy this and/or if you would be willing to volunteer to be one of two supervisors, please contact the office.

 High School Youth Group

-The High School YG will meet at 10:30–10:55am in classroom 4&5 on Level 1 (the ‘Old Nursery Room,’ on the middle floor, near the elevators) led Veronica (she/her) and David Nelson (he/him).
+The High School YG currently meets from 10:30–10:55am in the Youth Lounge and is led by El Costanzo (they/them) and David Nelson (he/him).
 The High School Youth Group has more advanced theological and socially relevant discussions while also building connections and relationships through games and activities.
 The young people are given opportunities to deepen their relationships with each other and Blue Ocean while also developing their own relationship with and understanding of the Divine in a safe and inclusive environment.

 Youth Activities & Events